Apply for Assistance

 - Consult with community partners to build a broad base of support for your project idea.

 - Please contact us as early as possible before the August 1 application deadline to discuss your proposed project and inform us of your intent to apply as this will help ensure the best possible request for assistance.
 We encourage applicants to consult with National Park Service staff about their proposal at least 30 days prior to the application deadline to ensure that our assistance is appropriate for your proposal and that your application is the best that it can be.
+Staff can help with application questions and assist with formulating an application.
 Remember - it's never too early to talk to us about your project for next year.

-- By August 1, send completed application package via email or by U.S. mail to National Park Service staff [please send to or copy the regional program manager].
+- By August 1, send completed application package via email or by U.S. mail to your National Park Service Regional Program Manager.

 - Site location map

-- Supplementary information that can help us learn more about your project (background documents, examples of media coverage, additional support letters, maps, etc.)
+- Supplementary information that can help us learn more about your project (background documents, examples of media coverage, additional support letters, maps, list of links to resources, etc.)

 Project Selection Criteria